dailybruin/interactive.2014.wake-of-the-storm/chapter-1/her-second-chance.md

 When she showed up for work, she met Vicki Penwell for the first time.
 Penwell founded the organization, which helps women deliver babies in underserved areas of the Philippines.

 Months after the typhoon, things were still looking bleak for Cumpio.
-She had a volunteer job, but her own clinic was still just a pile of debris.
+She had a temporary job, but her own clinic was still just a pile of debris.

-She couldn’t make a livelihood out of volunteer work.
+She couldn’t make a livelihood out of temporary work.

 In March, Penwell sent Cumpio another text that would change her life.